blukatdevelopment/UnchainedWorldsOld/keeper_info/settings/book_of_crucible.md

 Many lesser divines combined, forming more powerful divines containing multiple aspects.
 The celestial pantheon was formed by a few of these divines forming a loose alliance and creating a realm together from which they shape the world.
 They are perpetually in a state of cold war, their conflict limited entirely to the material plane where they compete using the prayers of their believers.

 ### Bimros
 God of arrows, hunting, and dominion over nature.
-He created humans to rule the fields, dwarves for the mountains, and elves for the forests.
+He created humans to rule the fields, titans for the mountains, and elves for the forests.

 ### Gegtix
 Goddess of grass, trees, flowers, thorns, fruit, and rebirth.
 Creating the fae to protect her aspects as they are reflected in the Crucible's wildlife.
 Gegtix offers an oath to pursue this goal as well, granting druidic magic to those whoi take it.